batteries-included/batteries-included/static/src/content/doc/monitoring.md

 ---
 title: Monitoring
 description:
-  Learn how to set up and use monitoring tools like Grafana and VictoriaMetrics in Batteries Included.
+  Set up comprehensive monitoring using Grafana and VictoriaMetrics in your cluster.
 tags: ['monitoring', 'grafana', 'victoriametrics']
 draft: false
 ---